jbrucker/guessing-game/README.md

 And one other class:

 * **Application** class or **Main** class that starts the application.
-It creates initial objects for model, view, and controller, and connects them as needed.
+It creates initial objects for model, view, and controller, connects them as needed, and starts the UI.
 Its usually very short.

 ![MVC Diagram](images/mvc-diagram.png)

 ## Example Game Using JavaFX

 This project contains a sample game that you can customize or extend.
-The code is general enough that you can modify it to play other games without modifying the UI (View) form.
+The code is general enough that you can modify it to play other games without modifying the UI (View) much.

 * **GameUI.fxml** - user interface using JavaFX (written in SceneBuilder)
 * **GameController.java** - controller handles events from UI and updates the UI